 Say you retire to Colombia on your Social Security check, and, three years later, the U.S. dollar collapses.
 What happens?
 The cost of things for you in Colombia in dollar terms will go up… just as it will in dollar-denominated markets.
 In Colombia, though (and elsewhere), you’ll also have currency exchange ups and downs to consider and ride out.

-Critical Issue #9: Are you ready to move full-time… or would you like to take the idea of retiring overseas for a test run first by spending part of a year someplace foreign?
+Question #9: Are you ready to move full-time… or would you like to take the idea of retiring overseas for a test run first by spending part of a year someplace foreign?

 This doesn’t have to be all or nothing.
 You could launch a new life overseas and still spend part or even lots of your time back home.